DataDog/integrations-core/ibm_db2/README.md

 #### Enable monitoring

+Create a Db2 user with the following permissions.

 To monitor the health of an instance, its associated databases, and database objects, enable the database system monitor switches for each of the objects you want to monitor:
 * Statement
 * Lock